 It’s plain wrong.
 And it can be tragic.

-I have been in dialogue with a close friend about my support and affirmation of gays, and I am heartsick.
-We are going to meet for coffee, to see if we can find any common ground.
-She follows Jesus too, so that should be our common ground.
+I have been in dialogue with a close friend about my support and full affirmation of gays, and I am heartsick.
+We met for coffee, to see if we could find any common ground.
+She says she follows Jesus, so that should be our common ground.
 But people get disjointed about this, bent out of shape, worked up.